GeunhwaJeong/haneul-new/sdk/haneulns-toolkit/README.md

 > **Note:** To ensure best performance, please make sure to create only one instance of the HaneulnsClient class in your application.
 Then, import the created `haneulnsClient` instance to use its functions.

-Fetch a `HaneulAddress` linked to a name:
+Fetch an address linked to a name:

 ```typescript
 const address = await haneulnsClient.getAddress('haneulns.haneul');
 ```

-Fetch the default name of a `HaneulAddress`:
+Fetch the default name of an address:

 ```typescript
 const defaultName = await haneulnsClient.getName(